Lord-Mendoza/swe632-vaultProject/readme.md

 You can edit the notes and will be saved on the local browser persistent accross refresh.
 If the default notes are deleted, they will be regenerated on refresh.

+The AI ChatBot is context aware of all notes stored.
+You can ask questions about content in the stored notes.

-Clearing Cookies & Cache will clear all stored notes
+**Warning:** Clearing Cookies & Cache will clear all stored notes

 # To run/build: